 Any of these symptoms could be the sign of a serious health condition and should be addressed immediately.
 Share all of your symptoms with your physician, no matter how insignificant you think they might be.

-3. Keep a sleep log.
+3. Keep a sleep log or sleep diary.

 Start a daily sleep diary that includes information like when you fell asleep, how long you slept and when and why you woke up.
 You can also include any daytime symptoms like excessive sleepiness or lack of concentration.